 Nags Head is the largest town in the Outer Banks and also one of the best known beach towns.
 This is a great place for families, with numerous things to do, including mini golf, family-friendly restaurants, and one of the best beaches in North Carolina.

 Attractions for mom and dad are in the form of outlet malls, beach shops, Gallery Row, and the Historic District, with its unpainted traditional cedar shake beach cottages.

 Nags Head is one of the few towns on the Outer Banks where you can find a good selection of hotels, including resorts.
 Other forms of accommodation include vacation rentals and comfy bed and breakfasts.

 One of the main attractions off the beach is Jockey's Ridge State Park.
-Fun for all ages, activities include walking, running, and even surfing down the tallest sand dunes in the Eastern United States.
+It's fun for all ages.
+Activities include walking, running, and even surfing down the tallest sand dunes in the Eastern United States.